 PTC is a global service company offering outsourced IT services from the Philippines.
 It is led by an experienced management team that helped pioneer offshore outsourcing in the Philippines.
 The Registrant is a founding shareholder of PTC and owns 30% of its equity.
 Among others, PTC offers software servicing, maintenance, testing, and development to various clients mostly in the United States.
-It started operations in 2003 and had built up to a staffing level of over One Thousand (1,000) IT Professionals and Support Staff.
-But recent restructuring due to loss of two major accounts has reduced staffing level to below One Thousand.
-PTC's consolidated revenue in 2018 reached over Twenty Million US Dollars (\$20 Million).
+It started operations in 2003 and PTC's consolidated revenue in 2018 reached over Twenty One Million US Dollars (US\$ 20 Million).